kwindrem/TailscaleGX/ReadMe.md

 If you wish to disconnect the GX device from the existing tailscale account, press the __Logout__ button.
 You can then log into a different account.

+Optional Authorization key and Alternate server may also be specified.
+These are described in more detail below.

+## Setup aids

+There are several tasks required to establish a tailscale connection that may be difficult when using the GX device UI:

+1. The login URL displayed on the GX device UI must be entered into a web browser.

+2. The optional auth key is very long and broken into 3 25-character entry fields in the UI.

+3. An optinoal alternate login server URL could also be long

+__authorizeTailscale__ is a shell script that can be run on the GX device via ssh that may simplify these tasks.

+1. The script prints the login URL which can be selected, copied and pasted into a web browser.

+2. The auth key can be copied from the tailscale key generator dialog then pasted when the script is asking for a new key.

+3. The same mechanism can be used for an alternate login server, or simply typed in using a keyboard

+In addition to this script, you may be able to use a cell phone or tablet camera to capture the login URL from the GX device screen.
+You may then be able to have it converted to text while pasting into an app.
+I tested this on an iPhone 16 running iOS 18, pasting into Notes.
+Selecting the text and copy/pasting into Safari successfully brought up the connect page.

 # IP Forwarding

 You may optionally share the tailnet connection with other devices on your local network.